rmbolger/Posh-ACME/docs/Plugins/HostUp.md

 With your token value, you'll need to set the `HUToken` SecureString parameter.

-!!! warning
-    The `HUTokenInsecure` parameter is deprecated and will be removed in the next major module version.
-If you are using it, please migrate to the Secure parameter set.

 ```powershell
 $pArgs = @{
     HUToken = (Read-Host "HostUp Token" -AsSecureString)